Nonparametric Estimation of Repeated Densities with Heterogeneous Sample Sizes: Simulation Studies

 \subsection{Gaussian Mixture Family}

-Here we estimate densities for mixture of Gaussian distributions, which forms a multi-modal non-exponential family, so as to further demonstrate the flexibility of the proposed methods and the data-adaptive selection of the number of components used to fit the densities.
+Contrary to the previous scenario where the underlying families were exponential families, we next estimate densities from a family consisting of mixtures of Gaussian distributions, which forms a multi-modal non-exponential family.
+This is to further demonstrate the flexibility of the proposed methods to a ``mis-specified'' case and also demonstrate the data-adaptive selection of the number of components.